 Answer: It is quite common for students to transfer from one school to another at the undergraduate level.
 In fact, some schools (many 2-year colleges) are designed to be transfer schools and offer only the first two years of undergraduate study.
 Their graduates often go on to do the last two years of a bachelor’s degree at another school.

-The situation regarding graduate programs is more complicated due to the nature of graduate education (see Question #3, above).
-It is sometimes possible to transfer to another university after beginning a graduate program in the U.S. The policies, however, will vary by individual school; therefore, it is important that you inquire of the university where you plan to transfer as to exactly what courses they will accept for transfer.
+Graduate programs are more complicated due to the nature of graduate education.
+It is sometimes possible to transfer to another university after beginning a graduate program in the U.S. The policies, however, will vary by individual school; therefore, it is important that you inquire about the university where you plan to transfer and what courses they will accept for transfer.

 Start your U.S. adventure with Study in the USA

 Learn About U.S. education financing, housing, and more